rodrigoelp/little-stories/Unlikely adventures/21-Chapter-21.md

 *"Do what you must"* - said Hannah in between sobs - *"I thought, they needed me.
 I was so stupid, I needed them more."*

 *Well child, you won't be lonely any more.
-You'll have my company for eternity.* - replied the spider taking its position in front of Hannah dwindled figure.
-Its fangs rubbed against each other in anticipation for the attack.
+You'll have my company for eternity.* - replied the spider taking its position in front of Hannah's dwindled figure.
+Its fangs rubbed against each other in anticipation of the attack.

 *"I was too proud to recognise what I had"* - said Hannah.

-The spider fangs stopped their motion - *You what?*
+The spider fangs froze in place - *You what?*

 *"I was too proud!
 That was my biggest flaw.
 I was stupid and proud and I couldn't see it!
 I lost all my friends before and it happened once again...
 I am a stupid proud fool."* - said Hannah, she continued crying profusely.